For best results please follow these application instructions.

 If the patch folded onto itself, the adhesive will not set immediately and you do have time to stretch it out and reposition the patch on your skin.
 Try not to stretch the tape too much as it may wrinkle.

 Finish the design.
 There was a cutout window for the device.
 Place the cut out tape over the transmitter in the correct orientation to complete your cool design.
 Wait a few hours to allow the adhesive to cure before starting activities!
 Heat from a hair dryer will help set the initial adhesion faster.
 Be careful though.
+Wait a few hours before taking a shower or going in water to give the patch time to cure to the skin.

 Daily care of your patch is necessary to help maintain a good-looking patch.
 After the patch adhesive has cured you can get active and move around.
 While a shower or water activities should wait until patch is cured.
 Please push down the patch edges and surrounding areas.
 Try not to wipe against the patch with your towel too much.
 Patting down is better than rubbing too hard.
 Applying soap or shampoo in the shower will help keep the patch less dirty and dingy looking after long use to help cure the adhesive.